pyroscope/pyrocore/docs/installation.rst

     useradd -g rtorrent -G rtorrent,users -c "Torrent User" -s /bin/bash --create-home rtorrent chmod 750 ~rtorrent
     su - rtorrent -c "mkdir -p ~/bin"

+Using such a dedicated account also makes sure you don't need to have fear this software does anything malicious — if it did, it'd be contained in that account.
+It also makes deinstallation or start-from-zero way less of a hassle.

 Installing Python